-He was the first-ever “dark horse” candidate, meaning that his campaign started to gain momentum after other candidates had already been chosen.
+He was the first-ever “dark horse” candidate, meaning his campaign started gaining momentum after other candidates had already been chosen.

-He also served as the only U.S president who graduated from college (the University of North Carolina at Chapel Hill).
+James K. Polk also served as the only U.S. president who graduated from college (the University of North Carolina at Chapel Hill).

 12. Zachary Taylor

-Even though he never drank alcohol, Taylor had a reputation of being a war hero.
-He was called “Old Rough and Ready” for his lackadaisical appearance and often fought without formal training or battle plan!
+Even though he never drank alcohol, Taylor had a reputation for being a war hero.
+He was called “Old Rough and Ready” for his lackadaisical appearance and often fought without formal training or a battle plan!

 13. Millard Fillmore

-Fillmore is the only President who has English ancestry on both sides of his family.
+Fillmore is the only President with English ancestry on both sides of his family.
 His wife had German origin on both sides of her family.